 What is the effect of marriage on my Will?
 Planning for marriage as a minor

 Marriage also affects the ability of minors (persons under the age of 18 years) to make a Will.

 Generally speaking, a person is only entitled to make a Will once they have attained the age of 18 years.
 However, where a person under the age of 18 marries, they may make, alter or revoke a Will.
 Minors can also make Wills in contemplation of marriage, however, the Will shall be of no effect if the contemplated marriage does not take place.

 For more information regarding marriage, refer to Births, Deaths and Marriages Victoria.

 How can Sharrock Pitman Legal assist me?

 Please do not hesitate to contact us if you think you could benefit from making a Will or updating your current Will.
-Please feel free to contact our accredited specialist Wills and Estates team on 1300 205 506 if you have any queries or alternatively fill in the contact form below.
+Please feel free to contact our Wills and Estates team on 1300 205 506 if you have any queries or alternatively fill in the contact form below.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.